Generic Name: dronabinol

 Mechanism of Action

-Dronabinol is an orally active cannabinoid which has complex effects on the CNS, including central sympathomimetic activity.
+Dronabinol is an orally active cannabinoid that has complex effects on the CNS, including central sympathomimetic activity.
 Cannabinoid receptors have been discovered in neural tissues.
 These receptors may play a role in mediating the effects of dronabinol.

 Effects on the Cardiovascular System